andre-hartmann/socket.io-website/source/_posts/20150413-socket-io-cpp.md

 - Receive a notification when users join or leave the room.
 - Receive notifications when a user starts typing a message.

-Before you get started, visit the <a href="http://www.qt.io/download-open-source/#section-2">QT community</a> to download and install QT.
+Before you get started, visit the <a href="http://www.qt.io/download-open-source/#section-2">Qt community</a> to download and install Qt.

-## Creating a QT GUI Application
+## Creating a Qt GUI Application

-Launch the QT Creator.
+Launch the Qt Creator.

-On the welcome page, select `New Project`, then create a `QT Widget Application.` Name it `SioChatDemo.`
+On the welcome page, select `New Project`, then create a `Qt Widget Application.` Name it `SioChatDemo.`

 The project structure should look like this: